suhangpro/tensorflow-vgg/README.md

-# Tensorflow VGG16 and VGG19
+# Tensorflow VGG models (VGG-M, VGG-16 and VGG-19)

 This is a modified version of [tensorflow-vgg](https://github.com/machrisaa/tensorflow-vgg).

 New features:

- - VGG-16 and VGG-19 model files will be downloaded from a server if not found on disk.
+ - VGG-M, VGG-16 and VGG-19 model files will be downloaded from a server if not found on disk.
- - A unified interface is provided: you can now use `vgg.VggVd(model='vgg16')` and `vgg.VggVd(model='vgg19')`
+ - A unified interface is provided: you can now use `vgg.VggNet(model='vgg16')` and `vgg.VggNet(model='vgg19')`
  - Support building only part of the vgg networks with the `layer_range` option of `build()`
  - Optional random initialization for the last layer for the use in fine-tuning (set the `num_classes` option of `build()`)
  - Useful summaries can be added to all activations (turn on the `summary` option of `build()`)